 A growing number of states now require employers to provide paid sick leave to employees, but there’s no federal law on this issue, so operators handle it differently.
+Here are a few businesses who have found success and value in providing paid sick leave for their employees.

-Some, like Maxwell Mooney, founder and co-owner of Narrative Coffee in Everett, Washington, provide paid sick leave even though it’s not required by law.
-The coffee shop opened last summer, and Washington state’s mandatory paid sick leave policy went into effect on Jan.
-1, 2018.
 Despite this, Mooney felt it was important to provide paid sick leave to his employees from the start.
 “As a small business we really don’t have the means to provide a ton of additional benefits,” he says.
 “We felt like that was a really important thing to offer, regardless of whether it was a state law or not.”

-Under Washington state’s new law, most employers must provide paid sick leave, with employees accruing paid leave at a rate of one hour per every 40 hours worked.
+Under Washington state’s current law, most employers must provide paid sick leave, with employees accruing paid leave at a rate of one hour per every 40 hours worked.
 In addition, up to 40 hours of accrued sick leave must carry over to the following year.
 Narrative Coffee employees accrue paid sick leave at that same rate.

 Other small business owners argue that state-mandated paid sick leave cuts into already tight margins.
 “The margins are definitely tight in this business,” Mooney admits.
 “It’s not like we’re raking in the money all the time but taking care of your people now is going to reap positive benefits for your business later.”